 Price

-While the 2017 Civic may not have all of the same bells and whistles, it could save you anywhere from 5 to 10 thousand dollars to buy your first car used.
+• The 2020 Civic could save you anywhere from $2,000 to $7,000 compared to a new 2024 model.
 It’s important to remember that you can always upgrade later.
-This is your first car, not your dream car, and not your last car.
+This is your first car, not your dream car, and very likely not your last car.

 Cost to Insure

-Depending on where you live and other factors, including age and any previous accidents, this can be a pretty substantial difference.
-In many cases, the new car will cost almost twice as much to insure.
-Now, this doesn’t have to be a deal-breaker, but if you’re someone on a tight budget, it’s certainly something to consider.
+Depending on where you live and other factors, including age and any previous accidents, insuring a new versus used car may add up to a substantial cost difference.
+Depending on your situation, the new car may cost more to insure.
+This doesn’t have to be a deal-breaker, but if you’re someone on a tight budget, it is a factor certainly worth considering.

 Whether you buy new or used, it always pays to shop around and find the best deals.
-You can also generally find savings by bundling other types of insurance (like renters or homeowners).
+You can also generally find savings by bundling other types of insurance (such as renters or homeowners).

 Depreciation

-When you buy a new car, its value drops the second you pull off of the lot.
-Maybe you’ve heard this before, but how does it actually work?
+When you buy a new car, its value drops the moment you drive away from the dealership.
+Why?
 Let us explain.

-Once you register a car, it is no longer new but used—this instantly slashes its value.
-Within the first year of owning a new car, it could be worth 20% less than what you paid the dealership.
-The car will continue to depreciate for the first five years of ownership until it reaches about 60% of its original value.
+Once you register a car, it is no longer new but used—this instantly reduces its value.
+Within the first year of owning a new car, its worth could be 20% less than what you paid the dealership.
+The car will continue to depreciate over the first five years of ownership until it reaches about 60% of its original value.
 From then on, depreciation will be based upon the vehicle’s mileage and condition.

 Closing Thoughts on the New vs. Used Car Debate